-If you spend any time working from home, you’ll know all too well that sometimes, it’s hard to stay focused on the task at hand.
+If you’re a business owner, you’ll know all too well that sometimes, it’s hard to stay focused on the task at hand.
+This becomes even more complicated when you’re working at home, as most of us have had the joy of experiencing in 2020!

 You explain to your family that “no, you really are working” and barricade yourself into the quietest spot in the house, then open your laptop and start to work.
 Your phone rings.
 It’s your sister who’s called, “for a quick 5-minute chat.”
 After 25 minutes, you convince her you really have to go, and then hear the insistent beeping of the washing machine in the kitchen.
 Popping up to swap over the loads of laundry, you realise the dishwasher is almost finished, so while you’re waiting to empty it, you start clearing out that drawer full of random bits and bobs that’s driving you mad, because it’s so crammed with stuff it won’t close anymore.